minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 includes PAC contributions to US representative candidates and individual contributions to candidates.

-The oil&gas-, methane-, natural gas-, coal-, environmental- and alternative energy contributions were imported for all incumbents, and then cleaned and categorized into pro-environmental and anti-environmental contributions and joined with a list of all representatives per session#footnote( [Cleaning the bulk data for the timely contributions was more complex due to the
+To process the contribution data of the entire election prior to the vote, the oil&gas-, methane-, natural gas-, coal-, environmental- and alternative energy contributions were imported for all incumbents, and then cleaned and categorized into pro-environmental and anti-environmental contributions and joined with a list of all representatives per session.

-    size of the files and the comparatively small 8 GB RAM I had available.
-Given that the PAC and individual contribution text files had over 2 million rows and were over 15 GB large at times made the importing let alone processing tedious, even when including the state-of-the-art tidyverse @tidyverse package's tools and functions, such as piping and lazyloading.
+Cleaning the bulk data used for the timely contributions proved to be more complex, due to the size of the files.
+Since I have a comparatively small 8 GB RAM, and that the PAC and individual contribution text files had over 2 million rows and were over 15 GB large at times made the importing let alone processing tedious, even when including the state-of-the-art tidyverse @tidyverse package's tools and functions, such as piping and lazyloading.
 To resolve this, I wrote several shell scripts which check whether a cleaned file exists, and if not, cleans the file anew.
-This saved time and RAM space in two ways: On the one hand, cleaned files would not be re-cleaned uselessly, and on the other hand, shell scripting ensures a better utilization of RAM space when working with large files, such as these of individual and PAC campaign contributions.], ).
+This saved time and RAM space in two ways: On the one hand, cleaned files would not be re-cleaned uselessly, and on the other hand, shell scripting ensures a better utilization of RAM space when working with large files, such as these of individual and PAC campaign contributions.

 After the pre-cleaning process through the scripts, only Individual and PAC contributions were kept which were allocated to incumbents.
 Using the